Equinox984/Equinox984/README.md

 - 🔭 I'm currently working on **Python, HTML, CSS, and Linux**
 - 🌱 I'm currently learning **Python and C**
-- ☁️ I have a keen interest in cloud computing.
-Planning to learn **AWS** too

 ## Technologies That I Know 👨🏻‍💻